akxen/mpo-dev/README.md

     }
 ```

-If four periods are specified then an additional forecast is required for each asset:
+If the model horizon is to consist of four periods then an additional forecast is required for each asset:

 ```
 "estimated_returns": {